OWelton-Rosie/JS-lib/README.md

 Check <a href="https://github.com/OWelton-Rosie/JS-lib/blob/main/LICENSE">`LICENSE.md`</a> to view this repo's license.

 ## Implementing the JS
 You are welcome to use any JS in this repo, subject to the terms of <a href="https://github.com/OWelton-Rosie/JS-lib/blob/main/LICENSE">`LICENSE.md`</a>.
-Note that all the scripts must be linked in your HTML files.
+Note that all the scripts must be linked in the relevant `HTML` files.
 If you have any questions, <a href="https://owelton-rosie.pages.dev/">contact me</a>.

 ### Quickstart implementation guide
 - First, navigate to the JavaScript file you wish to use and copy or download the code